Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 "...
 I hear you.
 Then let's leave, this instant."

-Eunie didn't find that acceptable, "You wot?
+Eunie found it insane, "You wot?
 Oi!
 Where are we off to now?!"

 "Galghour's Menhir.
 If we're lucky, we might make it in time."